Easy credit transfer to/from Cincinnati State

 Earn a bachelor’s degree on Cincinnati State’s campus

 Students can earn a bachelor’s degree without leaving the Cincinnati State campus.
-Wilmington College, Tiffin University, and Lindsey Wilson College offer some of their bachelor’s degree programs online and through classes on our campus.
+Wilmington College and Lindsey Wilson College offer some of their bachelor’s degree programs online and through classes on our campus.

 Cross-register for the classes you need